Abhishek-yadv/AwesomeLLMApps/README.md

 Thank you for being so supportive! 🙏

 ### 🌟 Don’t miss out on future updates!
-Star the repo now and be the first to know about new and exciting LLM applications with RAG..
+Star the repo now and be the first to know about new and exciting LLM applications with RAG.